mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 *My point-and-shoot film camera*

 This is my easy, grab-and-go film camera.
-It has a zoom lens, a few manual options like flash, flash with red-eye reduction, and a landscape mode, but everything else is fully automatic, which is exactly the point.
-I can hand it to someone else, I can shoot quickly without thinking, and I still get the warmth and character that film gives you that digital just doesn't replicate.
+It has a 12x zoom lens, a few setting options like flash, flash with red-eye reduction, and a landscape mode, but everything else is fully automatic.

-I always try to buy rolls with 36 exposures rather than 24, you get more shots per roll and fewer interruptions.
-In general for film, I tend to shoot color negative at 200–400 ISO.
+For film, I always try to buy rolls with 36 exposures rather than 24.
+In general, I tend to shoot color negative at 200–400 ISO.
 Lower ISO means sharper, less grainy images with better color accuracy, which suits the kind of travel, portrait, and landscape shots I use this camera for.
-My go-to films are Kodak ColorPlus and Kodak Gold, both reliable, affordable, and give a beautiful glow to the photos.
+My go-to films are Kodak ColorPlus and Kodak Gold, both reliable, affordable, and give a beautiful glow to the photos, but it's also fun to experiment with different film!

 ---